mmistakes/so-simple-theme/users/interfaces/brms.md

 * <p>additional arguments are available to specify priors and additional structure.</p>

-Estimation is carried out with Markov chain Monte Carlo using Stan programs generated on the fly and compiled.
+Estimation may be carried out with Markov chain Monte Carlo or variational inference using Stan programs generated on the fly and compiled.
+Graphical posterior predictive checking, leave-one-out cross-validation, and posterior visualization are tightly integrated.

 # Website